 Please plan to discuss your SPS resolution idea proposal at the virtual SPS assembly.

 Please note the following resolutions related to senior physician issues:

-Resolution ideas will be posted to an online member forum that allows senior physicians from across the United States to access, review and comment on them.
+Resolutions will be posted to the online member forum that allows senior physicians from across the United States to access, review and comment on them.
 SPS members will receive an email invitation letting them know when to provide their testimony or comments during the open forum period.

 Please add your comments and be sure to specify how the proposed action benefits senior physicians and/or their patients.
 All feedback will help in determining the appropriate actions for the virtual SPS meeting.
 Please contact us with any questions.

 Following the online member forum, consensus opinions on SPS reports and resolutions will be developed during the virtual SPS meeting.
-The meeting convenes via teleconference and covers feedback from the member forum and updates from the SPS Governing Council chair, and provides an opportunity for SPS members to participate during an open discussion period.
-Please RSVP to [email protected] by Friday, April 24 to receive the information needed to call into the virtual SPS meeting.
+The meeting convenes via teleconference and covers feedback from the member forum and updates from the SPS Governing Council chair and provides an opportunity for SPS members to participate during an open discussion period.

 Please register in advance by Wednesday, April 27 to receive the call-in information and agenda.